pratik-shah2611/trainingMaterial/readme.txt

-change merged from local repo and GitHub
+haged from local repo, to be pushed to origin.